Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Experiments

-Results for our method are reported with $b=128$, $K=500, 700, 1000$, $M=64,64,32$ for TSP100, -200 and -500, respectively. $M$ refers to the number of times we repeat the optimization procedure for a single instance, similar to the multiple restarts used by other methods.
+Results for our method are reported with varying numbers of steps $K$ and budgets $b$.
+Additionally, we introduce a parameter $M$, denoting the number of repeated optimization runs for a single instance.
+This is similar to the multiple restarts used by other methods.
 Note that all of them are always done in parallel on the GPU together.

-Results on the TSP are shown in Table \ref*{tab:tsp_main}.
-We can see that our approach outperforms related methods that also construct from heatmaps, such as Dimes, DeepACO and Difusco.
-Even when those approaches add additional Local Search, our method can achieve competitive solution quality.
-We want to stress, that any method could make use of post-hoc LS.
-Thus, this is not the focus of the work, and we do not employ it for \textsc{Moco}.
-Indeed, \cref{tab:tsp_main} also shows that among the approaches that are evaluated with and without LS, their constructive ability can be significantly different.
-However, after a LS, their performance differences decrease.

-Comparing to approaches that construct from neural networks, we see that our approach clearly outperforms the Pointerformer and Pomo+EAS.
-Like our approach, both were trained without label information.
-Against BQ-Transformer and LEHD, our approach is competitive on the TSP100 and TSP200, where the methods reach near optimal solutions, but underperforms on the TSP500.
-We highlight again however that BQ and LEHD both had to be trained from LKH obtained labeled solutions which strongly limits their applicability.
+For the TSP, we train our model with $K=200$ and $b=32$ for all sizes.
+For MIS, we train two models for the small ER graphs with $K=50, 200$ and $b=32$.
+For SATLIB, we only train one model with $K=50$ and $b=32$.